 What I wanted to be when I grew up: a veterinarian or a cowgirl.

 Two Truths and a Lie: I went to college on a rodeo scholarship.
 I am learning how to play the Fiddle.
-I have never been to Europe.
+If I could live anywhere else it would be Italy.

 Director of Security